vangj/py-bbn/README.md

 To build, you will need Python 2.7+.
 Managing environments through [Anaconda](https://www.anaconda.com/download/#linux) is highly recommended to be able to build this project (though not absolutely required if you know what you are doing).
 Assuming you have installed Anaconda, you may create an environment as follows (make sure you `cd` into the root of this project's location).
+Note that you may change the conda environment to be 3.6 as well.

 ```bash
 conda create -n py-bbn python=2.7